Impractical Jokers UK: BBC Three (2012–2014)

 Two series of Impractical Jokers UK aired on BBC Three in 2012 and 2014, featuring comedians Paul McCaffrey, Joel Dommett, Marek Larwood, and Roisin Conaty.

 Channel 5/Comedy Central (2016)

 For the third and final series, the show starred Lee Griffiths, Matt Ralph, Paul Biggin, and David Moon with Matt Edmondson providing the voiceover.

 Robert Gray, director of Yalli Productions said: "We were thrilled to be making Impractical Jokers UK with Comedy Central UK.
 Lee, Matt, David and Paul have known each other for 12 years."

 Reception

+Unlike its American counterpart, Impractical Jokers UK received generally negative reviews from both critics and audiences, with the main criticism being its failure to recapture the spirit and charisma of the original series.
 VultureHound's Laura Zoe Fleming gave it a 1/5, saying that while it is very similar to its American counterpart, the show seems too forced and the jokes are not funny at all.
 She added, "The four jokers, although, funny at times, just don't have the chemistry that is needed to make something like this work, it just makes watching it very cringey and leaves you finding yourself staring at the wall for the rest of the show because it's less painful to watch."